 Our Globetrotters are reviewing 30 of the world’s leading international airlines for their family-friendliness.
 Our reviews cover the airline’s policies and service offerings that the average family will deal with when flying standard economy class.
 For more details on the Globetrotters reviews and ratings referenced, please see the lead article.

 Singapore Airlines is consistently seen at the top of airline league tables and has received many airline awards over the years.
-Although knocked of the Skytrax top spot, let’s see how it stakes up for families.
+They regained top spot at the 2018 Airline Awards and have been kicking around in the top 3 for many years – in all cabin classes.
+Synonymous with impeccable service, let’s see how they stake up for family flyers.

 Alliances: Star Alliance

 JACDEC Safety Rating 2018: 14

 Uncomplicated single pregnancies can travel unrestricted up to 36 weeks, however from 29 weeks you will need to fly with a medical certificate dated not more than 10 days before the first flight.
 In the case of uncomplicated multiple pregnancies, you will be travel restricted from 32 weeks.
 There is no explanation as to what travel restricted means; if flying after these dates is essential, you would need to check with the airline whether special medical clearance can be provided.

 Infants are not accepted within 48 hours of delivery and they do not recommend flying within the first 7 days after delivery.

 They can provide you with infant amenities including diapers, bibs, bottles, wipes onboard but they recommend you bring your own as they only carry limited supplies and they may not meet your requirements.